Can you see zig-zags? You're suffering from 'curvature blindness'

 However scientists discussing the new paper on Discover magazine's Neuroskeptic blog have offered explanations as to why the phenomenon might occur.
 Most speculate that the grey and white dashes trick the brain into thinking it is looking at shadows.

-Michael Mullins said: "When we see dark on one side of an curve, and light on the other, our brain wants to infer a shadow formed by a peak.
+Michael Mullins said: "When we see dark on one side of a curve, and light on the other, our brain wants to infer a shadow formed by a peak.

 "A curved hill has an oblong shadow further down the sine wave.
 I bet if you moved the dark area to simulate that, it would look like rolling hills.
 The original sine waves look like snow covered peaks and shaded valleys. - the shadow perception bias translates the image into landscape."